geonda/geonda.github.io/_posts/2020-04-25-starting-jekyll.md

 To succeed through this journey, one only needs to have a Github account, some understanding of Git and [Jekyll](https://jekyllrb.com) will do the rest.

-*In principle it is possible to work on remote repository without even installing Jekyll but since it is a genuinely useful and convenient tool for managing your website, so I’d recommend having it.*
+*In principle it is possible to work on remote repository without even installing Jekyll but since it is a genuinely useful and convenient tool for managing your website I’d recommend having it.*

 <!--more-->